 Teacher/ principal information includes:

-• actions taken in the software, including lodge assessment and print feedback report.
+- actions taken in the software, including lodge assessment, making observations and entering comments.

 How do we use this information?